We provide hTMA lab testing, medical review, recommendations and consultation services.

 IMPORTANT: If you have a serious medical diagnosis or are taking a prescription medication, we recommend that you choose hTMA plus instead of hTMA minus.

 There are inherent complexities with a medical condition that hTMA minus does not address.
 Complex cases require that an experienced medical professional interpret how an individual's health profile impacts their lab results.
 This is important to ensure protocol effectiveness, and safety.

-To ensure that you get the most benefit from your test results we provide additional clarification and information.
-Like other complex medical tests (e.g., radiological imaging), hTMA requires interpretation by a specialist.
-After you've have a chance to review your hTMA Information Package, you consult with a qualified medical specialist who will explain your test results and answer your questions.
-Here's what you get from us:
+To ensure that you get the most benefit from your test results we provide additional reports and clarification.
+Not unlike other complex medical tests (e.g., radiological imaging), hTMA requires interpretation by a specialist.
+After you've have a chance to review your hTMA Information Package, a qualified medical specialist will explain your test results and answer all of your questions.

 Additional costs: Supplements (varies per individual).
 Consultation (beyond 1 hr): $20 per ¼ hour.

 You can trace every sickness, disease and ailment to a mineral deficiency.
 Dr. Linus Pauling, two-time Nobel Prize winner

 When cells have the energy they need to perform their functions properly, health improves.
 Cells get most of their energy from the foods we eat.
 The balance of essential minerals within your cells determines how well they function.
 Essential minerals are critical for growth, healing and vitality.
 They provide structural support in bones and teeth, they maintain the body's pH and water balance, and support nerve activity, muscle contractions, energy production and enzyme reactions.